Ross Traders Historic Rally

 The new team of organisers had been given a major challenge in the days leading up to the rally, when they were told that they couldn’t use one part of the perimeter road as a local resident had objected to the constant noise of cars crossing a cattle grid.
 The road was to have been used several times during the event, including competitively on one regularity.
 Frantic work was done to amend the road book giving crews instructions to go out via the A48 main road and back into the camp at the West Gate to avoid the noisy nuisance.

-Proceedings got under way at 13:00, with the winning driver of the very first Ross Traders in 1969, Rob Dennis, flagging competitors away.
+Proceedings got under way at 13:00, with the winning driver of the very first Ross Traders in 1969, Brian Dennis, flagging competitors away.
 Conditions were dry, but with a bitterly cold wind making life uncomfortable for the marshals.

 The first part of the event started with three tests in Caerwent, followed by a 15 mile regularity, with three timing points, in the lanes around Woolaston.
 The pattern for the day was set on these early tests as three crews emerged from the pack to battle for the lead.
 Paul Crosby/Ali Procter were fastest on both Test 1 and Test 2, building up a lead of 26 seconds.
 However, they missed a code board on Test 3; the additional 1 minute penalty dropped them into second place behind Howard Warren/Iain Tullie.
 The latter crew then extended their advantage with the best performance on the Woolaston regularity; they were 30 seconds ahead of Crosby/Procter when they returned to Caerwent for a second set of tests.